-What is Peyronies Disease?
+What is Peyronie’s Disease?

-This non-life threatening condition is caused by scar tissue, called plaque or bumps, that form along the length of the penis in the corpora cavernosa, which are the two sponge-like chambers that fill with blood to help a man achieve and maintain an erection.
+This non-life threatening condition is caused by scar tissue, called plaques or bumps that form along the shaft of the penis in the corpora cavernosa, which are the three sponge-like chambers that become engorged with blood to help a man achieve and maintain an erection.

-How do you Get Peyronies Disease?
+How do you Get Peyronie’s Disease?

 Effects of Peyronies Disease

 This curvature of the erect penis can cause severe discomfort, and thus can prevent a man from engaging in sexual intercourse or having an enjoyable sex life.

-Treatment for Peyronies Disease
+Treatment for Peyronie’s Disease